 Why is this project necessary?

 The project is needed to address increase flows and to accommodate growth in the region.
 The project will build a larger pump station and more than six miles of pipe.
-The project will take approximately two years and begin in September 2015.
+The project began in

 Construction activities to expect